 Rumination can be a difficult thing to deal with, it distorts your view of the world and can put a strain on your relationships.

-For anyone unfamiliar, rumination is when a person stresses too much about the past or future.
-That person often imagines the worst-case scenarios in their mind.
-This kind of rumination is closely linked to anxiety and depression.
+For anyone unaware, rumination is a term for dwelling too much about the past or the future, and imagining the worst-case scenarios in our mind.
+This kind of obsessive thinking is closely linked to anxiety and depression.

-Bacopa Monnieri or Water Hyssop is a creeping herb traditionally used for its mental benefits.
+Bacopa Monnieri or Water Hyssop is a creeping herb traditionally used in India for its mental benefits.
 (7) It helps you with a variety of things, from memory to mood.

 Bacopa is particularly good at clearing your brain of excess negative thoughts.
 It does this by balancing your neurotransmitters such as serotonin.

-What’s more, Bacopa also boosts your dendrites.
-(9) Dendrites are basically the extensions of your brain cells.
-Much like branches on a tree.
-It’s through dendrites that brain cells send signals to each other.
+What’s more, Bacopa also improves the growth of your dendrites.
+(9) Dendrites are the extensions of your brain cells – much like branches on a tree.
+Through dendrites, your brain cells send signals to each other.

 The denser and more developed your dendritic network is, the better your neuron to neuron communication is.
 Which will help you be more in control of your thoughts.